 Companies often choose to issue dividends on a monthly, quarterly or annual basis.
-After a dividend payout is approved by the board, companies announce the dividend, its amount, the ex-dividend date (we’ll explain what this is shortly) and the payment date to shareholders on what is called the declaration or announcement date.
+After a dividend payout is approved by the board, companies announce the dividend, its amount, the ex-dividend date and the payment date to shareholders on the declaration date.
 Shareholders must approve this before payments can be made.

 Why do companies pay dividends?

-Dividends can help companies build trust with shareholders, since they’re a positive sign of financial health — demonstrating the company has the means to share earnings with investors rather than needing to put the money back into the business.
+Dividends can help companies build trust with shareholders, since they’re a positive sign of financial health.
+Dividends demonstrate that the company has the means to share earnings with investors rather than needing to put the money back into the business.
 Well-established companies are more likely to pay dividends than less mature, high-growth ones (like startups) that rely on reinvesting capital.

 Why invest in dividend stocks?

-While some think of dividends as a way for retirees to use the market as a source of income, dividend stocks can be a smart asset for all investors to consider.
-Dividends are an additional way to make a profit in the stock market besides relying on capital gains, since they can be reinvested — manually or through a dividend reinvestment program (DRIP) — to further expand your position in the market.
+While some think of dividends as a way for retirees to use the market as a source of income, dividend stocks can also be an asset for any investor to consider as part of a diversified portfolio.
+Although you’re not guaranteed a dividend payout, since it ultimately depends on the company, dividends can be an additional way to make a profit in the stock market besides relying on capital gains, since dividends can be reinvested — manually or through a dividend reinvestment program (DRIP).

-Pro tip: Look for “dividend aristocrats,” or stocks that have increased dividends for 25 or more consecutive years.
-This typically indicates strong financial standing and that they’re more likely to continue paying regular (and rising) dividends.
+Pro tip: Look for the Dividend Aristocrats, or stocks that have increased dividends for 25 or more consecutive years.
+This might indicate strong financial standing and that they’re more likely to continue paying regular (and rising) dividends.

-Finally, examine a stock’s dividend payout ratio, which indicates how much of a company’s earnings are paid out to shareholders.
+- Dividend payout ratio.
+This number indicates how much of a company’s earnings are paid out to shareholders.
 If a company pays out close to 100% of its profits, its dividend is likely unsustainable and won’t be able to withstand a tough financial year.
 Payout ratios of 80% or lower are typically more sustainable in the long run.
-You can find payout ratios and dividend yields through your broker’s website, like Ally Invest‘s.
+You can find payout ratios and dividend yields through Ally Invest.

-When the stock market is booming or if volatility muddies the waters, dividends can be an additional source of investment income.
+When the stock market is surfing a high way or if volatility muddies the waters, dividends can be an additional source of investment income.
 While they’re never guaranteed, dividend cash or stock payments can help buoy your portfolio and provide you with more capital to invest or use how you choose.